 Gifts and Hospitality Policy Ref: SGE009 Brief Description & Purpose: Sets out the principles that apply when staff, Governors or third parties are offered or intend to offer gifts and/or hospitality as part of an existing or potential business relationship, and to guide in judging the appropriateness of gifts.
 Links to detailed guidance are also provided.
-Applicable to (list cohorts): Staff: All staff, including Governors and co-opted Board Committee Members Students: n/a Third Parties: All who are in a formal relationship with the University or who may enter into such a relationship Effective From: 13 March 2019 Approved date: March 2019 Approval Authority: Employment & Finance Committee Last reviewed date: 26 May 2023 Executive Owner: Georgina Bailes Next review date: May 2026 Business Owner: Richard Elliott Publication External Y/N Y
+Applicable to (list cohorts): Staff: All staff, including Governors and co-opted Board Committee Members Students: n/a Third Parties: All who are in a formal relationship with the University or who may enter into such a relationship Effective From: 13 March 2019 Approved date: March 2019 Approval Authority: Employment & Finance Committee Last reviewed date: 26 May 2023 Executive Owner: Georgina Bailes.
+Director of Governance Services and Secretary to the Board Next review date: May 2026 Business Owner: Beth Lenny, Governance Manager Publication External Y/N Y